We first published a version of this blog in June of 2021.

 The climate crisis is already here.
-Droughts and extreme weather are more common, putting stress on our water, land, and communities.
+The summer of 2021 brought climate impacts closer than ever to our region and the nation.
+Flooding by Hurricane Ida in southern New England, persistent drought in the north, and poor air quality from wildfires thousands of miles distant show us that extreme weather is our new normal.
+Our communities, land, and critical resources are at risk.
 Will the brave little State of Vermont rise to the occasion and turn this crisis into an opportunity to shape a more resilient and equitable future?

 In 2020, CLF and partners led the charge for the Global Warming Solutions Act (GWSA).
 The landmark law commits Vermont to an aggressive roadmap to cut climate-damaging emissions through equitable climate solutions that support a just transition.

-As the Vermont Climate Council works on the state’s Action Plan, its members want to hear from Vermonters like you.
+As the Vermont Climate Council drafts the state’s Climate Action Plan, its members want to hear from Vermonters like you at upcoming public events offered both in-person and online.
 This is a chance for you to raise your voice and share your dreams and aspirations for a healthy, thriving, Vermont.

 If successful, the plan will create new ways of relating to each other and the land; new methods for growing food and harnessing the outputs of natural ecosystems; and new models for energy generation, transportation, and designing vibrant cities and towns.
-That’s all easier said than done in a state that prides itself on its culture and traditions, but we’re up to the challenge.
+That’s all easier said than done, but we know Vermonters are up to the challenge.

 Our Priorities for Making the Climate Action Plan the Best It Can Be

 1. Prohibit new fossil fuel infrastructure and plan to phase out natural gas.